 - Hit on Save.

 Now you have recorded receipt of the loan

-Make sure you collect accurate information, created an individual account, and liability account.
-Embed this detail in Sage 50 through journal window
+Make sure you collect accurate information and create an individual account, and liability account.
+Embed this detail in Sage 50 through the journal window.

 Input a loan in Sage 50:

 - Discover the General Journal window

 - Locate the payment journal and hit Make other payment